amogh-assertai/kitting_station_v2/docs/frd/FRD_LIVE_KITTING_ACTIVITIES.md

 surfaced anywhere in the UI.
 Editing Table Settings later does not change an already-running activity's snapshot.

+## Editing a kit while it's running (NEW this round)

+An activity's parts/neglect-list/camera-alert-configuration used to be a one-time snapshot, captured at creation and never touched again — the explicit rule was "editing a kit later does not retroactively affect an already-running activity." **This is now reversed for the one specific case where it's actually useful:** if an operator (or the client) edits **the exact same kit** an activity is currently running, in Current Kits Configuration, the change now propagates immediately to that running activity too — no restart needed.

+- Matched by the **specific kit** that was edited, not by table.
+Editing a different kit on the same table never affects an activity currently running some other kit.
+- Only affects activities that are still **live** — a completed or manually-stopped activity's historical record is never touched by a later kit edit.
+- Propagates all three config pieces together: the parts list (with their quantities and alert flags), the neglect list, and the Camera Alert Configuration master switches.
+- Takes effect **immediately** for anything the detection system sends from that point on — no page refresh needed for the new rules to apply server-side.
+- Anyone currently viewing that activity's monitor page is notified the config changed (today: informational only — there's no on-screen element that visually reflects the config itself, so nothing moves or flashes, but the change is confirmed to have happened).
+- Table Settings (Audio Settings, Expected Client IPs, Push Notifications) are **NOT** part of this — that snapshot rule is unchanged; only kit-derived configuration propagates.

 ## Monitor page

 Full-width, full-height page.
 Header shows a status pill, both